Following is some biographical information about the members of the ASB.

 Mike Santay, Chair, is the partner in charge of auditing standards in the National Professional Standards Group of Grant Thornton LLP, the US member firm of Grant Thornton International.
-In this role, Mike has responsibility for developing and issuing firm audit policies and guidance, developing firm comment letter responses to professional and regulatory proposals, and participates in task forces as a GTUS representative.
-He also assists in developing firm-wide training and other audit initiatives.
+In this role, Mike has responsibility for developing and issuing firm audit policies and guidance, developing firm comment letter responses to professional and regulatory proposals, and participating in profession task forces on various topics.

-Mike’s background includes several years in the National Office of Arthur Andersen and various financial reporting and accounting management positions at Fortune 500 companies.
+Previously Mike spent several years in the National Office of Arthur Andersen and various financial reporting and accounting management positions at Fortune 500 companies.
 Mike began his career at Arthur Andersen as a staff auditor and rejoined the firm in 1997 as a principal.
-Before returning to Andersen, he held financial management positions at various public companies including Quaker Oats, Fruit of the Loom, RR Donnelley and Sundance Homes.
+Before returning to Andersen, he held financial management positions at various public companies including Quaker Oats and Fruit of the Loom.

-Mike is currently a member of the American Institute of Certified Public Accountants and a Board member of Access Living (Chicago).
+Mike is a graduate of DePaul University (B.S.C., Accounting) and the Kellogg School of Management at Northwestern University (M.M.).
+He is a CPA and a member of the American Institute of Certified Public Accountants and the Illinois State Society of CPAs.
 (Member since 2011-2012)

 Monique Booker is a founding partner at SB & Company, LLC and has over 20 years of experience in public accounting.
 Monique has performed audits for not-for-profit entities, colleges and universities, state and local government, for profit entities and public companies throughout the country.